-ACG 2001 - Financial Accounting
+ACG 2001 - Financial Accounting (formerly ACG 2011)

 Financial accounting for proprietorships, partnerships, and corporations with emphasis on generally accepted accounting principles (GAAP) and on the accounting cycle for service and merchandising businesses.
 Additional topics include accounting for accruals and deferrals including receivables, payables, inventory, property, plant, and equipment, and long-term liabilities.